imaoharsh/Hand-Recognition-ML_Model/README.md

 2.keras: It's an open-source software library that provides a python interface for artificial neural networks.
 It acts as an interface for the TensorFlow library.

 3.TenserFlow: It's a free and open-source software library for machine learning and artificial intelligence.
-It�s used in training and inference of deep neural networks.
+It's used in training and inference of deep neural networks.

 4.OpenCV: It's a library of programming functions mainly aimed at real-time computer vision.